 Hearing stories led into reading stories – aloud – my dad with his finger on the recording button of a ‘Maxwell Smart, Secret Agent 86’ styled device.
 Later, together with my brother and sister, we’d listen to each other’s interpretation, consider some feedback from dad then record again.

-Now I’m on the creative end – designing training sessions and presentations.
+Now I’m on the creative end – telling stories – written, in song and improv theatre.
 After reading Greg McKeown’s ‘Essentialism’ the idea for ‘six good words‘ started brewing: Less Words, Better Outcome.

 Welcome to ‘six good words‘.
 Here I’ll share short phrases or questions to communicate with less, but better.